fbrightw/app-for-dog-person/README.md

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is created to help people to get the suitible dog breed by searching through them and getting info about them

 ## Technologies
 Project is created with: